Taboola

-Taboola is a public advertising company headquartered in New York City.
-The CEO of Taboola is Adam Singolda, who founded the company in 2007.
-It provides advertisements such as "Around the Web" and "Recommended For You" boxes at the bottom of many online news articles.
-These sponsored links on publishers' websites send readers to the websites of advertisers and other partners.
-These online thumbnail grid ads are also known as chumbox ads.
+Taboola, Inc. is a publicly traded advertising and technology company headquartered in New York City.
+It provides "content recommendation" adverts on its partner websites.

 History

 Taboola was founded in 2007 by Adam Singolda.
 The company was founded in Israel and initially provided a recommendation engine for video content.
 The company headquarters were later moved to New York City.
 Taboola raised $1.5 million in funding in November 2007.
-This was followed by $4.5 million in November 2008, and $9 million in August 2011.
+This was followed by $4.5 million in November 2008 and $9 million in August 2011.
 Additionally, Taboola raised $15 million in February 2013.
-By 2019, Taboola was used to provide 450 billion recommendations on a monthly basis, due to adoption by major news websites, like the IBM-owned The Weather Company.
+By 2019, Taboola was used to provide 450 billion recommendations every month, due to adoption by major news websites, like the IBM-owned The Weather Company.

 In 2014, Taboola acquired a California-based programmatic advertising company called Perfect Market.
 In February 2015, Taboola raised $117 million in a Series E funding round.
-In May of that year, Taboola announced an additional funding from Baidu for an undisclosed amount.
-In July 2016, Taboola acquired ConvertMedia, a recommendation engine for video content.
+In May of that year, Taboola announced additional funding from Baidu for an undisclosed amount.
+In July 2016, Taboola acquired Convert Media, a recommendation engine for video content.
 Terms of the deal were not disclosed.
 In January 2017, Taboola acquired a website personalization firm called Commerce Sciences, for an undisclosed sum.
 Commerce Sciences' technology may re-work a website's layout, based on whether a user is more likely to click on a banner ad, newsletter, or video.

 In October 2019, Taboola announced its intention to merge with its rival, Outbrain, subject to regulatory approval.
-If implemented, the deal would have combined the internet’s two largest content-recommendation companies.
-The aim of this merger was for the two companies to reach a bigger audience in order to be more competitive against the advertising activities of companies like Google and Facebook.
-Under the terms of the deal, Taboola would have paid Outbrain shareholders 30 percent of the combined company’s stock and $250 million in cash.
+If implemented, the deal would have combined the internet's two largest content-recommendation companies.
+The aim of this merger was for the two companies to reach a bigger audience to be more competitive against the advertising activities of companies like Google and Facebook.
+Under the terms of the deal, Taboola would have paid Outbrain shareholders 30 percent of the combined company's stock and $250 million in cash.